Pitz72/PixelDebhTheGame/README.md

 -   **Goal:** To complete a level, you must first collect all the retro-themed items (joysticks, floppy disks, cartridges).
 Once all items are collected, a goal door at the far right of the level becomes active.
 Reach the door to advance!
 -   **Boss Battles:**
     -   **Cyclops Frog (Level 4):** Face off against a mighty floating frog!
 It moves unpredictably and launches spinning CD-ROMs.
 Use your special shooting ability (`Left Shift`) to win this dynamic encounter.
 You can aim in 8 directions by holding the movement keys.
     -   **LeGallineNellOcchi (Level 8):** A surreal giant eye with a chicken for a pupil.
 It moves in a hypnotic figure-8 pattern and unleashes bursts of egg projectiles.
-Timing and precision are key to avoiding the spread attacks.
+Timing and precision are key to avoiding the spread attacks. **Note:** For this endurance battle, you are granted extra lives equal to half the boss's health!
     -   **CapocciaNelBuio (Level 12):** The ultimate challenge.
 Gravity is disabled, turning the game into a space shooter.
 This giant boss fades in and out of the darkness, teleporting around the arena and launching rapid-fireballs.

 ## Features